-Anytime a trailer uses bolts, screws or other types of mechanical fasteners on the skin of the trailer, it creates “metal on metal” noise and vibration within the trailer.
+Anytime a trailer manufacturer uses bolts, screws, or other types of mechanical fasteners on the skin of the trailer, it creates “metal on metal” noise and vibration within the trailer.
 Like nails on a chalkboard, this extra noise can cause undue stress on the horse.

 Horses are naturally claustrophobic animals, yet many trailers have solid dividers at the horse’s head.
-Once the animal is loaded, they cannot see their surroundings or even their stable buddy loaded right next to them.
+Once the animal is loaded, the horse is unable to see their surroundings or even their stable buddy loaded right next to them.
 In addition, this type of head divider restricts the light and airflow throughout the trailer.
 Instead of circulating fresh air, your horse will be breathing dust and stale air.

-Solution: Tubular head dividers are much better at both promoting airflow and allowing for full visibility.
+Look for an open design for the horse divider.
+Tubular horse trailer head dividers are much better at both promoting airflow and allowing for full visibility.

 Solid head dividers (left) can make a horse feel claustrophobic.
 It’s much better to use tubular head dividers (right) that promote light and air flow while making the horse more comfortable.
 Photo credit:trailer7_horse in trailer via photopin (license)

-A small window restricts the amount of light and air that is able to circulate through the trailer.
+A small window restricts the amount of light and air circulating through the trailer.
 On hot days, the interior of your trailer can become a dark sauna.

 Adequate padding is often overlooked in some trailer brands.
 This can lead to many scrapes and bruises for your horse.